 “Most of the time it’s an RA who’s seeing [items not allowed on campus],” said Bolster.
 “If it’s ever a situation where it’s something as dangerous as a speargun or BB gun, we’ll work with the student.
 We’ve even paid to ship stuff home for people.”

 While there is leeway to deal with some incidents, it was not to be for Risser.

 Just days after the initial search he was expelled from PLNU “for the on campus possession of marijuana and for failure to cooperate with university officials,” according to an email he received from Bolster.

-Six hours later he received another email from Bolster, saying because of his “loud and disruptive behavior,” and an ongoing lack of cooperation, he is not allowed to return to PLNU’s campus without 72 hours notice and prior approval from Public Safety.
+Six hours later he received another email from Bolster, said because of his “loud and disruptive behavior,” and an ongoing lack of cooperation, he cannot return to PLNU’s campus without 72 hours notice and prior approval from Public Safety.